Spectrum SportsNet LA: Programming

 As part of cutbacks across TWC's Los Angeles regional sports networks due to low viewership, Larry King at Bat and Dodgers Clubhouse were cancelled in September 2015.
 The following February, the channel announced it would reduce the number of spring training games it broadcasts to 16, down from 31 in 2015 and 22 in its debut year.

+In 2025, Spectrum SportsNet LA reached an agreement with the Oklahoma City Comets, the Dodgers Triple A affiliate, to air 13 games.